SahilBamb/DataScienceProject/ProjectMarkdown.md

 <p align="center">
 <img src="http://ufldl.stanford.edu/housenumbers/32x32eg.png" alt="drawing" width="300"/>
 </p>
-A more advanced version of this problem was introduced with the **[The Street View House Numbers (SVHN) Dataset](http://ufldl.stanford.edu/housenumbers)**.
+A more advanced version of this problem was introduced with the [The Street View House Numbers (SVHN) Dataset](http://ufldl.stanford.edu/housenumbers).
 Images from the SVHN dataset are street sign pictures taken from Google Street View images.
 The SVHN dataset consists of 73257 digits for training and 26032 digits for testing as well as 531131 for extra training. **SVHN - Format 2 Dataset** consists of 32 by 32 pixel fully cropped individual (MNIST) digits.
 This dataset contains cropped, centered and cleaned and labeled images from street signs with digits ranging from 0 - 9.
 This problem is very similar to the previous dataset, but is slightly more challenging due to the addition of colors and fonts.
 Images also contain distracting digits that add some issues as well.
 <p align="center">
 <img src="http://ufldl.stanford.edu/housenumbers/examples_new.png" alt="drawing" width="300"/>
 </p>
 Finally we come to the dataset that was used for this problem.
 An undertanding of the previous comparatively easier datasets provides good background on why this dataset was chosen for this problem.
-The **SVHN - Format 1 Dataset** contains multi-digit labeled street images, in color, with numbers with 0 to 5 length whose individual digits ranged in value from 0 to 9.
+The *SVHN - Format 1 Dataset* contains multi-digit labeled street images, in color, with numbers with 0 to 5 length whose individual digits ranged in value from 0 to 9.
 As the two preceding examples demonstrated, this is a substantially harder problem for a number of reasons.
 To begin with, the multiple digits per number within the image adds exponentially more possible classes as previously there were only 0 - 9 with a single digit context.
 Additionally, the images are not centered, each can be rotated, have blurring and have lighting differences.
 Each image is also of variable size. **Approximately 150,000 images were used for the training set which includes 30,000 true negatives.
 The test set contains ~13,000 samples and a validation set is randomly chosen from 10% of the training set.**

-### Preprocessing
+## Preprocessing

 #### Image Normalization